Answering “Why Do You Want to Be a Doctor?”

 In my years of AdCom experience, as well as helping students like you get into medical school, here are some common pitfalls I’ve run into:

-• Avoid generic responses, like “I want to help people,” with no elaboration or anchor in personal experience.
-Or, “I like science,” or “I am interested in how the human body works.”
+• Avoid generic responses, like “I want to help people,” or “I like science,” with no elaboration or anchor in personal experience.

 • Don’t just list off your clinical and volunteering experiences.
-These are relevant, but they are not an answer to the question of why you are so determined to pursue a career in medicine.
-Nurses, social workers, and many other public servants volunteer or work with patients.
-If you mention these experiences, you must tie them in with your own personal motivations and anecdotes to describe why you have to become a doctor, specifically.
+These are relevant, but they do not answer why you are so determined to pursue a medical career.
+Nurses, social workers, and other public servants volunteer or work with patients.
+If you mention these experiences, you need to tie them in with your motivations and anecdotes to describe why you want to become a doctor, specifically, not broadly work in the healthcare field.

-• Don’t mention money or job security as a reason you want to be a doctor.
-Your income will be low for many years during school and residency, and AdComs don’t want to hear about your dreams of being rich.
+• Absolutely do NOT emphasize money or job security as a primary reason you want to be a doctor.
+AdComs don’t want to hear about your dreams of being rich, and even mentioning money as part of your answers can be a deal-breaker.
+Besides, your income will be low for many years during school and residency (not to mention the cost of med school).

 • Don’t get overly emotional.
 This is still a professional interview.
-You can share a touching personal story that shows why you believe you’ll make a good doctor, but practice with friends in advance to avoid losing control while sharing.
+You can share a touching personal story that shows why you believe you’ll make a good doctor, but practice with friends or a mentor beforehand to learn how to stay composed while sharing.

-• Avoid flexing.
-Humility is an important trait for a physician, so avoid over-exaggerating your stories for the sake of sounding impressive.
-Don’t sell yourself short – just make sure you’re honest about the scope of your experiences.
+• Don’t brag.
+Humility is an essential trait for a physician, so avoid exaggerating your stories to sound impressive.
+This doesn’t mean you should sell yourself short – just make sure you’re honest about the scope of your experiences.

-Here are my tips for practicing this interview question:
+Here are my interview tips when it comes to practicing this question:

 • Mock interview with a friend or colleague.
 They can give you multiple questions or just this one.

-• Record yourself giving the answer to this vital question.
-Get feedback from a professor or mentor on what to change about the content or your delivery.
+• Record yourself answering this vital question.
+Watch the video to see what you would change about the content or your delivery.
+Get feedback from a professor or mentor.

-• Make edits!
+• Make edits.
 Change anything that comes off as unnatural, cliche, or irrelevant.
-But don’t get rid of the basic structure of your answer: personal retellings in chronological order plus patient focus.
+Don’t get rid of the basic structure of your answer, though.
+Keep personal retellings in chronological order and with a patient-centered focus.

 • Stay calm and confident during the actual interview.
-Sit up straight, speak slowly and clearly, smile, maintain eye contact, and be yourself.
+Sit up straight, speak slowly and clearly, smile, maintain eye contact, and (most importantly) be yourself.

-These are 3 example answers that can help to answer the interview question, “Why do you want to be a doctor?”
-Plus, I include some commentary after each.
+These are 3 example answers that can help you learn how to answer the interview question, “Why do you want to be a doctor?”
+The answers are in italics, with commentary after each.

 Sample #1

 I was first interested in medicine at a young age when a doctor in their cliche white coat came to a parent’s day at school.
 Helping people while solving complex scientific problems spoke to me.
 That day inspired me to start a medical club at my high school, where I learned the value of community service, clinical volunteering, and local awareness campaigns.
 Before senior year, I went on a Global Medical Brigade to Honduras, where I helped set up a mobile clinic for the local population.
 Many of them had not seen a doctor in 10 years, solidifying my passion for bringing healthcare to underserved populations.
 During undergrad, I shadowed a primary care physician who purposefully marketed her practice to healthcare deserts and communities with higher rates of poverty.
 In her marketing material, she showed what public transport they could take to their appointments.
-I was inspired by this provider’s commitment to making a difference in small ways.
+I was inspired by this provider’s commitment to making a difference, so I decided to start a volunteer service to help senior citizens and people without cars get to their doctor’s appointments.
+I recruited dozens of people to volunteer as drivers, and after two years, we had helped community members arrive on time to over 500 medical appointments.
 All this has helped me realize what kind of difference I can make in patients’ lives, especially patients who are systemically denied access to healthcare.
 I plan to raise awareness for healthcare disparities, and I am confident in this school’s ability to hone my own awareness and medical skills to make a meaningful difference in the medical profession.

 In this answer, the interviewee covered the beginning of their interest, the steps they took during high school, and the exploration they had during premed.

 Since a doctor coming to a parent’s day is unique to the interviewee’s experience, they included it.
-Because that same experience was not highly compelling, they swiftly moved on to more emotionally and professionally relevant events.
+Since that same experience was not highly compelling, they quickly moved on to more emotionally and professionally relevant events.

-Mentioning Global Medical Brigades shows that the interviewee not only has experience serving underserved populations but also that they are invested in their medical career.
+Referring to Global Medical Brigades shows that the interviewee not only has experience serving underserved populations but that they are also invested in their medical career.

 Sample #2